Nine lemma: Variants

-Linderholm (p.
-201) offers a satirical view of the nine lemma:
+In Mathematics Made Difficult, Linderholm offers a satirical view of the nine lemma:

-"Draw a noughts-and-crosses board...
+Draw a noughts-and-crosses board...
 Do not fill it in with noughts and crosses...
 Instead, use curved arrows...
 Wave your hands about in complicated patterns over this board.
 Make some noughts, but not in the squares; put them at both ends of the horizontal and vertical lines.
 Make faces.
 You have now proved: